rxzx33/yt_idea_analyzer/READ_ME.md

 This application helps analyze YouTube Shorts content ideas by examining trending videos and providing insights using YouTube Data API and Google Gemini.

+## Multi-Page Interface

+This application now features a multi-page interface for better user experience:

+1. **Home Page** - Overview and instructions
+2. **Setup API Keys** - Securely enter and store your API keys
+3. **Analyze Content** - Perform content analysis using your API keys

 ## Important Note About API Keys

 This application requires you to provide your own API keys for:
 1. YouTube Data API - to search for and analyze YouTube videos
 2. Google Gemini API - to generate content recommendations

-You'll need to enter these keys each time you use the application.
-This ensures that API costs are associated with your own account rather than the app owner's account.
+Your API keys are stored locally in your browser session and are never sent to any server, ensuring that API costs are associated with your own account.

 ## How to Use This Application

 1. Get your YouTube Data API and Google Gemini API keys (instructions below)
+2. Navigate to the "Setup API Keys" page
-2. Enter your API keys in the application interface
+3. Enter and save your API keys (they'll be stored in your browser session)
+4. Go to the "Analyze Content" page
-3. Input your YouTube Shorts content idea in the text field
+5. Input your YouTube Shorts content idea in the text field
-4. Choose whether to filter results for Shorts content only
+6. Choose whether to filter results for Shorts content only
-5. Click "Analisa Ide Konten" (Analyze Content Idea)
+7. Click "Analisa Ide Konten" (Analyze Content Idea)
-6. Wait for the analysis to complete
+8. Wait for the analysis to complete
-7. View the AI-generated recommendations and insights
+9. View the AI-generated recommendations and insights

 ## Getting API Keys